SAEBelgradeWeb/wbd6204-web-application-nlukic97/README.md

     - Location (city and court address).
     - Time and Date.
     - Number of players.
-    - Payment fee (if necesary for covering court rental).
+    - Payment fee (if necessary for covering court rental).
 - Users can join games hosted by others:
     - Search games by county, city, court location, price, or number of players.
-    - Reserve a spot by paying fee with card - free cancelation until 24h.
+    - Reserve a spot by paying a fee with a card - free cancelation until 24h.
 - Users can rate other users they played with:
     - User's experience: positive, netural, or negative.
     - Comment.